 - Thankful Thursday Guest Dreamer Cancer Survivor Story: An Awakening - 09/12/2013

 - Dream of Being a Published Author: Develop Your Online Presence - 01/08/2013

 - 8 Things I’ve Learned from Dreaming with 8 Women Dream - 01/07/2013

 - Sustainability Dreams: 9 Ways to Go Green for the Holidays - 12/17/2012

 - Homemade Eggnog Recipe: It Is a Sustainable Dream Come True - 12/17/2012

-The How the King of Rock and Roll Helped Me Achieve My Dreams by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+How the King Helped Me Live my American Dream by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.